Camila Banus

 Camila Banus (born July 22, 1990) is an American actress.
-She is known for playing the roles of Lola Montez on the ABC Daytime soap opera One Life to Live (2008 to 2009), Gabi Hernandez on the NBC Daytime soap opera Days of Our Lives (2010 to 2014, 2015 to 2023), and Nina Ferrera on the Fox series Star (2018).
+She is known for playing the roles of Lola Montez on the ABC Daytime soap opera One Life to Live (2008 to 2009), Gabi Hernandez on the NBC Daytime soap opera Days of Our Lives (2010 to 2023), and Nina Ferrera on the Fox series Star (2018).
 In 2015, Banus was nominated for a Daytime Emmy Award for Outstanding Younger Actress in a Drama Series for her work on Days of Our Lives.

 Early life

 Banus was born in Miami Beach, Florida.
 She has a younger sister, Gabriela Banus, who is also an actress.
 She is of Spanish and Cuban descent.
 She was born pigeon toed and her mother signed her up for ballet classes when she was very young.
 Banus became a competitive ballroom dancer.

 She was a very energetic child and when she was six years old, her mother looked in the Yellow pages for a talent manager.
 Banus signed with one and began acting in television commercials.